Training mountain biking skills

 We need to talk about your skills on a mountain bike.

-Having good bike handling skills is not a matter of one’s amount of fitness, or capacity to tolerate physical or mental discomfort.
-In fact, good skills are what will allow you to convert your fitness into speed on technical sections; it is what gives you the confidence to tell yourself “yes, i can” instead of “no, i can’t” when faced with riding situations out of your comfort zone – something that is served up often on an extreme MTB event such as Yak Ru.
+Having excellent bike handling skills is not a matter of one’s amount of fitness, or capacity to tolerate physical or mental discomfort.
+In fact, functional skills are what will allow you to convert your fitness into speed on technical sections.
+The ability gives you the confidence to tell yourself “yes, I can” instead of “no, I can’t” when faced with riding situations out of your comfort zone – something that is served up often on an extreme MTB event such as Yak Ru.

 To understand mountain bike skills, we need to understand the nature of the sport, summed up in 3 main points:

 1. Mountain biking is an equipment-intensive sport – a good bike suitable for racing (not merely riding) across the harsh terrain of the Annapurna Ranges usually costs a lot of money.
-The rider needs to know how to use this expensive piece of equipment to his/her best advantage, being as efficient as possible and ensuring it is not abused or damaged over the course of the event
+The rider needs to know how to use this expensive piece of equipment to his/her best advantage, being as efficient as possible and ensuring it is not abused or damaged throughout the event

 What does this mean for you, the budding race participant?